ZekyWolf/PHP-Fusion/readme.md

-Here will be all themes/infusions repaired for PHP Fusion V8/V9.
+# Here is stored old/new themes/infusions for PHP Fusion v7/v8/v9..

-Im not the author/designer of this themes...
-But lots of people have it and its available on uloz.to page...
-Im just prepare it for PHP Fusion V8/V9

-All infusions/themes here is Free to Use, but you CANT remove authors from footer, header, etc...
-Original authors CAN NOT be REMOVED or DELETED !!!
+> Im not original author/designer.
+> All of these Infusions/Themes is under license.
+> Here is some edited (or original if they works normal) version of old infusions/themes.

 Please, dont complain on me or ask me for fix help.